Blog

 It has not been proven: How measurable parameters support their claims in the clinical evaluation - and what they need to know

-In this blog post, you will find out why Claims are much more than mere advertising statements on how to correct them with measurable parameters and how the regulatory requirements of the MDR can be met.
-We show you where valid parameters come from, how they are evaluated and documented - and how they can derive well -founded benchmarks from the state of the art.
+In this blog post, you'll learn why claims are far more than mere advertising statements, how to correctly substantiate them with measurable parameters, and how to meet the regulatory requirements of the MDR.
+We'll show you where valid parameters come from, how they are evaluated and documented – and how you can derive sound benchmarks from the state of the art.

 Abbreviations